 The system of poor relief in post-Reformation England had its origins early in the reign of Elizabeth I when consolidating Acts of Parliament of 1597 and 1601 established the civil parish as the administrators of the Poor Law.
-Every Parish Vestry was ordered to hold annual elections, usually at Easter, to elect an overseer of the poor who was empowered to raise revenue from local rates, or ‘assessments’ and was answerable to the Parish Vestry, and the local Justices of the Peace.
-Overseers usually served for a year without payment and Vestry members were expected fill the position in rotation and could be fined for refusing to serve.
+Every Parish Vestry was ordered to hold annual elections, usually at Easter, to elect an overseer of the poor who was empowered to raise revenue from local rates, known as ‘assessments’, and was answerable to the Parish Vestry and the local Justices of the Peace [J.P.’s].
+The overseer was in office for one year and the position was unpaid.
+Vestry members were expected fill the position in rotation and could be fined for refusing to serve as the overseer of the poor.

 The main Nonington parish Poor House, now Yew Tree Cottage, was in Church Street and was purchased by the Vestry in 1777 from a Mr. Knott for £.100.00.
 The money for the initial purchase and necessary alterations was borrowed from a Mr. Bushell and not repaid until the 1820’s.
 The original premises and accompanying land formed part of the rectangle of land enclosed by banks, possibly dating from medieval times and still very visible, stretching along the west side of Church Street from Yew Tree Cottage to the junction of Church Street with Butter Street